With the economy in turmoil due to COVID-19, the issue of cannabis banking has become even more relevant since its passage would boost the economy.

-Gormally explained that if you want to start a business, find a location, customers, and the knowledge to run, you will still have money issues.
-You can’t take a business plan to a bank, show a track record, start business line of credit, or get a mortgage for a facility.
-They say you have no credit and can’t loan.
+Gormally explained that if you want to start a business and find a location, customers, and the knowledge to run, you will still have money issues.
+You can’t take a business plan to a bank, show a track record, start a business line of credit, or get a mortgage for a facility.
+They say you have no credit and can’t get a loan.

-Technically the whole industry is in violation of the law against Organized Crime known as RICO which gangsters on the Sopranos lived in fear of.
+Technically the whole industry is in violation of the law against Organized Crime known as RICO, which gangsters on the Sopranos lived in fear of.
 The SAFE Banking Act would address that.

 Even if you find the capital to launch a business, things are difficult.